Charles Sydney Smith (mayor)

-Charles Sydney Smith (October 4, 1828 – August 12, 1907) was 16th mayor of Providence, Rhode Island, in office between 1889-1891.
+Charles Sydney Smith (October 4, 1828 – August 12, 1907) was 16th mayor of Providence, Rhode Island, in office between 1889 and 1891.

 Personal life

-Charles Sydney Smith was born October 4, 1828 in Warren, Rhode Island.
+Charles Sydney Smith was born October 4, 1828, in Warren, Rhode Island.
 At age 12 he moved with a relative to Bureau County, Illinois, which was at that time the far West.
 He spent four years there working on a farm.
 The nearest school was three miles away, and he attended school only a few weeks each winter.

 Smith's first wife was Lavinia Winberg Gorgas, daughter of George Gorgas of Philadelphia.
-They married on December 12, 1849 and had two children.
+They married on December 12, 1849, and had two children.
 She died February 26, 1857, aged 23 years.
 In 1858 Smith married Mary Ann Fish, daughter of John and Nancy Fish of East Greenwich, Rhode Island; they had one daughter.

 Smith was an active mason for over forty years.
 He died in his home at 315 Elmwood Avenue in Providence of pneumonia, early in the morning of August 12, 1907.
 He had been bedridden for a week, and unconscious for three days.